-The following schedule reflects the amortization of the net balance of remaining deferred outflows/(inflows) of resources at the measurement date.
-Average remaining service lives of all employees provided with pensions through the pension plans at the measurement date was 4.233 years for SCRS.
+The following schedule reflects the amortization of the net balance of remaining deferred outflows and inflows of resources at the measurement date.
+Average remaining service lives of all employees provided with pensions through the pension plans at the measurement date was 4.233 years for SCRS, which is being used for amortizing the difference between expected and actual variance and the changes in proportionate share of employer contributions.
+The difference between each year's projected and actual investment earnings is required to be amortized over a closed, 5 year period.